Search Railroad Sites For:

 New York Central Alco 9339 after a fantastic trip aboard the Whitewater Valley Railroad Photo Freight.

-The NYC 9339 builder plate before I found Chris Parker and we then drove north on Highway 1 to US 40 which we turned west onto.
-We drove about forty miles to Knightstown and found the station for our next trip but alas that will be another story.
+The NYC 9339 builder plate.
+I found Chris Parker and we drove north on Highway 1 to US 40, on which we turned west.
+We drove about forty miles to Knightstown and found the station for our next trip.

 Home